-As discussed in Note 1 to the financial statements, the School has adopted, ASU 2018-08 - Not-for Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made and ASU 2016-18 - Statement of Cash Flows (Topic 230): Restricted Cash for the year ended June 30, 2020.
+As discussed in Note 1 to the financial statements, the School has adopted ASU 2018-08 - Not-for Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
 Our opinion is not modified with respect to this matter.